 3. Install an SEO plugin: We use “All In One SEO” (AIOSEO) on this site and “RankMath” on our other site.
 We love both!
 “Yoast” is another alternative.

 4. Website Navigation: Make sure you make your website navigation as easy as possible.
 Make your menus and elements clear and easy to find.
 Don’t bog down your site

 5. Plugins: Be careful of the plugins you use.
 Pay attention to your site speed.
 If a plugin is coded wrong, it can slow your site down which again makes for a poor user experience.

 6. Backlinks: While an important part of SEO, this can be the hardest part to achieve.
 It is against Google rules to spam links or buy links.
 They have to happen naturally or your site will be penalized.
 The only thing you can do is make great content that people want to share and back links will happen naturally and over time.

-1. Optimize your images.
+1. Optimize Your Images.
 You will want to make sure your image isn’t heavy so compress your images to make the file size smaller.
 You don’t want to sacrifice quality so make sure the image still looks nice after compression.
-We currently use a free program at https://tinyjpg.com/.
+We currently use a free program to compress our images https://tinyjpg.com/.

 2. SEO plugin: Use your SEO plugin to write the Meta Description and Meta Title.
 Make sure to add your keyword(s).

 All In One SEO Plugin Sample: We zoomed out so that we could capture as much detail as possible.
 When you have AIOSEO installed the image below is what appears below every post/page.